 The student may ask for an individual evaluation based on other performance criteria.
-The student may be selected through a process determined to be appropriate by his/her high school principal or counselor and based on performance criteria that justify waiver of the standardized test scores and the GPA criteria outlined above.
-High school students applying for admission under these provisions must provide a statement from the principal or counselor outlining the selection process and performance criteria deemed sufficient to justify waiving the test score and GPA requirement.
+The student may be selected through a process determined to be appropriate by his/her high school principal or counselor and based on performance criteria that justify waiver of the GPA criteria outlined above.
+High school students applying for admission under this provision must provide a statement from the principal or counselor outlining the selection process and performance criteria deemed sufficient to justify waiving the GPA requirement.
 ASUMH reserves the right to review these criteria and to deny admission.